Fourth Doctor: Appearance

 According to both the creators of the show and Baker, the character's look was originally based on paintings and posters by Henri de Toulouse-Lautrec of his friend, Aristide Bruant, a singer and nightclub owner whose trademark was a black cloak and long red scarf.

 When John Nathan-Turner became the show's producer in Baker's last year, the Fourth Doctor was the first to sport an item of clothing adorned with question marks as a motif, in this case, above the points on his shirt collars.
-His overall costume was redesigned, changing the colour focus from brown to red.
+His overall costume was redesigned, changing the colour focus from brown to burgundy.
 Designer June Hudson later revealed in an interview that Nathan-Turner had even given her permission to remove the scarf altogether if she wanted to.
-Hudson opted to keep the scarf, as it was such an iconic part of the character.
+Hudson opted to keep the scarf, as it was such an iconic part of the character, changing it to crimson with violet purple stripes, although knitted from lighter weight chenille.
+The Doctor also gained a new wool greatcoat, waistcoat and corduroy breeches, with matching hat, which he wore for the remainder of his incarnation.